BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. **Generating Mapping Statistics**:
    - The final step involves generating comprehensive mapping statistics for the filtered and duplicate-marked BAM files.
 These statistics help evaluate the quality and efficiency of the mapping process, providing insights into the overall data quality.

+---

+Here's a revised summary for the `04-count` directory to include in your `README.md` file on GitHub, specifically mentioning the `featureCount.sh` script:

+---

+## 04-count

+This directory contains a script named `featureCount.sh` for counting the number of mapped reads in RNA-seq data using the featureCounts tool.
+The script processes BAM files to generate read counts for each gene, facilitating downstream differential expression analysis.
+Below is a summary of the script's purpose and workflow:

+### Script Overview

+**featureCount.sh**:
+- **Purpose**: Counts the number of mapped reads for each gene in the provided BAM files.
+- **Functionality**: Uses the featureCounts tool to process BAM files and generate a count table, essential for subsequent differential expression analysis.

+### Workflow

+1. **Setup Directories**:
+   - The script creates a directory for storing the count files generated from the BAM files.

+2. **Processing BAM Files**:
+   - The script iterates through each BAM file in the specified mapping directory.
+   - For each BAM file, it extracts the base name and uses featureCounts to count the reads mapped to each gene based on a provided annotation file.

+3. **FeatureCounts Parameters**:
+   - **Annotation File**: The script uses a gene annotation file in GFF3 format to identify gene locations.
+   - **Read Extensions**: No extensions are applied to the reads (both 5' and 3' extensions are set to 0).
+   - **Strand Specificity**: The script considers the strand-specific information.
+   - **Quality Filtering**: Only primary alignments are counted, and duplicate reads are ignored.
+   - **Additional Parameters**: Includes options for read quality filtering, minimum fragment length, and the number of threads for parallel processing.

+4. **Output**:
+   - For each BAM file, a count table is generated and saved in the counts directory.
+The count table contains the read counts for each gene, which can be used for downstream differential expression analysis.